PeripheralControl/pcdaemon/README.md

 multiplexer for packets to and from the FPGA and for data to and from other devices and services.
-While FPGA based peripherals are the focus, pcdaemon also includes drivers for a gamepad, GPS receiver, voice output, and an IRC client.
+While FPGA based peripherals are the focus, pcdaemon also includes drivers for a gamepad, GPS receiver, text-to-speech, and an IRC client.
 Once you have pcdaemon controlling FPGA based peripherals you may find you want its API for all of your devices and services.